thash06/chaos-engineering/README.md

     }
 ```

- ## Chaos-engineering-reference-application
+## Demo of chaos-engineering-reference-application

- The producer application also has a decorated endpoint DecoratedController for use cases where the consumer does not want to
+ The producer application has decorated controller `DecoratedController` for use cases where the consumer does not want to
  go through a proxy layer.
  It has 3 endpoints
  1. http://localhost:%d/decorated-services/offeringsById
  2. http://localhost:%d/decorated-services/offerings
  3. http://localhost:%d/decorated-services/offeringsWithRetry

+There is a unit test `com.fidelity.fbt.chaos.refapp.controller.DecoratedControllerTest` which covers 3 scenarios.
+It uses WebClient to send 10 concurrent requests to each method and inspects the responses in each case.
+Asserting the response is difficult in these test cases due to the nature of concurrent requests so some tests may fail
+in different environments.

+### How are methods chained in DecoratedController
 The first end point is decorated by a just a Semaphore Bulkhead.
 The Bulkhead is configure with the number of available
 cores on the machine the application runs on.
 In my case it is 8 so when I send 10 concurrent requests 2 of the requests fail.

 ```